-This guide gives details of the information held by HM Land Registry and how you may obtain it.
-It is aimed at conveyancers and other legal advisers and you should interpret references to ‘you’ accordingly.
+This guide gives information about applications involving corporate bodies that are insolvent and where a liquidator has been appointed.
+It is aimed at insolvency practitioners, conveyancers and other legal advisers and you should interpret references to ‘you’ accordingly.
 HM Land Registry staff will also refer to it.

 Section 2.4.1 has been added and section 6.1 has been amended to cover where an administrator of a company moves a company from administration to dissolution.

 Section 1.1 has been updated to reflect our current practice relating to the use of copy documents for registration.